Bira/octopus-carnival/_drafts/wir-mm-4e-hook-horror.md

 Their basic attack uses those hooked forelimbs, dealing damage and pulling the target 1 square on a hit.
 They can choose to attack twice at a -2 penalty to each attack, and if both hit they deal some extra damage and grab the target until escape.
-They can bite a grabbed target as a minor action, which works as a slightly weaker attack.
+They can keep making hook attacks against grabbed victims, and can also bite them as a minor action (which does slightly less damage).

 They can also use their hooks to Fling a target.
 The book doesn't say whether this only works on a grabbed target or on anyone.
 It's an attack vs. Fortitude